RAG Pipeline

 2. Executing the RAG Query

-The research_strategies node acts as the executor of the RAG process:
+The research_strategies node acts as the executor of the RAG process, utilizing a multi-query approach for better coverage:

 This synthesized research_result is not sent directly to the user.
 Instead, it is passed back to the give_advice node.

-This two-step process (Query -> Synthesize -> Advise) ensures that the RAG output is seamlessly integrated into the agent’s conversational flow and empathetic tone, rather than just being presented as a raw data dump.
+This three-step process (Query -> Assess -> Advise) ensures that the RAG output is seamlessly integrated into the agent’s conversational flow and empathetic tone, rather than just being presented as a raw data dump.

 The Retrieval Process (High-Level)